 This brings a lot of confusion about whom you should be talking to or who you should report to.
 Roles must be clear in order to maintain order in the workflow.

 The Interview Was Way Too Fast.

 Finding a new member for the team is a big deal – or at least should be – for any company.
-They should be eager to find somebody with some specific skills and traits that can fit well with the business and the rest of the team.
+If they don’t care probably they are desperate and they might always be.